Christ and the Virgin Mary Interceding for Humanity

-Christ and the Virgin Mary Interceding for Humanity is a c.1490 oil and tempera on panel painting by Gherardo di Giovanni del Fora, a painter from the entourage of Domenico Ghirlandaio.
-It is now in the Montreal Museum of Fine Arts, which bought it using a legacy from the John W Tempest foundation.
-In the foreground is a saint, probably Bernard of Clairvaux (the Virgin's breast recalls The Lactation of St Bernard).
+Christ and the Virgin Mary Interceding for Humanity is a c.
+1490 painting in oil and tempera on panel by Gherardo di Giovanni del Fora, a painter from the entourage of Domenico Ghirlandaio.
+It is now in the Montreal Museum of Fine Arts, which bought it using a legacy from the John W. Tempest Foundation.
+In the foreground is a saint, probably Bernard of Clairvaux (the Virgin's breast recalls the Lactation of Saint Bernard).